Colin Grainger

-His career then declined as he struggled with an ankle injury sustained on England duty, and he was sold on to Sunderland for £17,000 plus Sam Kemp (valued at £6,000) in February 1957.
-Sunderland were relegated out of the First Division at the end of the 1957–58 season, and he was sold on to Leeds United of the Second Division for a club record £15,000 in July 1960.
+His career then declined as he struggled with an ankle injury sustained on England duty, and he was sold to Sunderland for £17,000 plus Sam Kemp (valued at £6,000) in February 1957.
+Sunderland were relegated out of the First Division at the end of the 1957–58 season, and he was sold to Leeds United of the Second Division for a club record £15,000 in July 1960.
 His damaged ankle hindered his form at Leeds, and he was sold to Third Division side Port Vale in October 1961 for £6,000.
 He helped Vale to knock former club Sunderland out of the FA Cup the following January but missed the end of the season with a groin injury that dogged him for the remainder of his time at Vale Park.
 He was not retained at the end of the 1963–64 season and signed with Fourth Division side Doncaster Rovers in August 1964.
 He made 41 appearances across the 1964–65 campaign, though he was dropped the following season and was released in the summer of 1966.
 He then had a brief spell with Macclesfield Town in the Cheshire County League, before retiring to focus on his singing career.
 He later spent 1969 to 1972 as player-manager of non-League village team Newmillerdam, before playing for Woolley Miners Welfare in the Yorkshire League from 1972 to 1978.